pedrotgn/pyactor/doc/tutorial.rst

 right line as indicated) some of the calls to the list_files method will raise TimeoutError as the thread of that actor is blocked with the download.

+.. note:: `sample8b` combines this example with the use of Futures.

 .. _sample9: